 - Eliminate net errors as much as possible

-- Make the opponent make a decision
+- Force the opponent to make a decision

 - Establish a rhythm.
 Back one off if necessary

-- Good aggressive serving situations
+- Understand good aggressive serving situations

 - The beginning of the game